Dreams, Discernment, and Spiritual Warfare: Understanding Dreams as a Christian

 “Remember not the former things, nor consider the things of old.”

-— Isaiah 43:18
+Isaiah 43:18

-Protecting your Dream Life
+Protecting Your Dream Life

-Pray before sleeping
+- Pray before sleeping

-Reject evil dreams immediately upon waking
+- Reject evil dreams immediately upon waking

-Refuse food, gifts, or agreements in dreams
+- Refuse food, gifts, or agreements in dreams

-Pray aggressive “fire prayers” after dangerous dreams
+- Pray intentionally after dangerous dreams

-Anoint the bedroom and pillow with oil
+- Anoint your bedroom and pillow with oil

-Play worship music or Bible audio while sleeping
+- Play worship music or Bible audio while sleeping

 A Call to Maturity and Authority

 If you have experienced any of the things discussed in this post, do not simply take my word for it because it is written here.
+Fast.
+Pray.
+Seek God for clarity.

 “Surely the Lord God does nothing unless He reveals His secret to His servants the prophets.”

-— Amos 3:7
+Amos 3:7

 Ask Him for revelation.
 Ask Him for understanding.
 Ask Him to show you what is from Him, what is not, and what requires correction or deliverance.
 He is the best teacher we could ever ask for.

 If you recognize these patterns in your dreams or your life, do not ignore them.
 Seek God on a deeper level.
 Seek wise counsel.
 And when necessary, seek deliverance.
-Deliverance is not a mark of failure, it is often a mark of maturity and humility.
+Deliverance is not a mark of failure.
+It is often a mark of maturity and humility.

 “The fathers have eaten sour grapes, and the children’s teeth are set on edge.”

-— Jeremiah 31:29
+Jeremiah 31:29

 What we do not confront, heal, or address now has the potential to repeat, not only in our own lives, but in the generations that follow.
-Freedom is not just personal; it is inheritable.
+Freedom is not just personal.
+It is inheritable.

-May God grant you wisdom, peace, and holy rest both waking and sleeping.
+May God grant you wisdom, peace, and holy rest, both waking and sleeping.

 A Prayer for Cleansing, Authority, and Holy Rest